Ayax0/undownload/README.md

-download.start(); // To start the download if immediate = false download.stop(); // To stop the download if needed download.status(); // To check the status download.restart(); // Discards already downloaded data and starts over
+download.start(); // To start the download if immediate = false download.stop(); // To stop the download if needed download.status(); // To check the status download.remove(); // Discards already downloaded data

 await download.promise; // To await the completion of the download